Josh Ross (American football)

 Josh Ross (born October 31, 1999) is an American professional football linebacker.
 He played college football for the Michigan Wolverines.
-He previously played for the Baltimore Ravens.
+Ross was previously a member of the Baltimore Ravens, Seattle Seahawks and Minnesota Vikings.

 Early life

 Ross grew up in Southfield, Michigan and attended St. Mary's Preparatory school.
 As a senior, he made 142 tackles with 20 tackles for loss, 12.5 sacks, three forced fumbles, and three fumble recoveries.
 Ross was rated a four-star recruit and committed to play college football at Michigan over offers from Ohio State, Michigan State and Notre Dame.

 College career

 Ross was a member of the Michigan Wolverines for five seasons.
 He played in all 13 of Michigan's games, primarily on special teams, during his freshman season.
 As a sophomore, Ross again played in all of the team's games and was named honorable mention All-Big Ten Conference after finishing the season with 61 tackles and one sack.
 He started the first three games of his junior season before suffering an ankle injury that caused him to miss the remainder of the regular season.
 As a senior, Ross started all six of Michigan's games during the Big Ten's COVID-19-shortened 2020 season and was again named honorable mention all-conference after making 53 tackles.
 Ross opted to return to Michigan for a fifth season as a graduate student.
 In his final season, Ross had 106 tackles with nine tackles for loss and was named third-team All-Big Ten.